ygda-org/programming-guide/sections/section-1.md

 ---

-Now, you have a complete movement script, but there is no ground for our character to stand on.
+Now, you have a complete movement script.
+However, there is no ground for our character to stand on!
 In the [next section](./section-2.md) we will build an environment for our character to move around in.